-If you are not a current PSOA student, please contact the PSOA Student Services office at (414) 229-4763 to schedule an appointment.
+If you are not a current PSOA student, please complete the Advising & Student Services contact form and we’ll be in touch soon!

-If you are a Film, Video, Animation & New Genres BFA student, refer to the Film Courses in Categories list to understand which course topics fulfill each required elective area (such as the Production and Portfolio course categories).
+If you are a Film, Video, Animation & New Genres BFA student, refer to the Film Courses in Categories PDFs below to understand which course topics fulfill each required elective area (such as the Production and Portfolio course categories).

 If you have concerns about a class or a grade, follow the listed steps for the PSOA Grievance Procedures.